Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Introduction

 Several methods have been developed to ``de-bias" the na\"ive plug-in estimator to achieve \(\sqrt{n}\)-consistency and asymptotic normality under suitable conditions.
 These methods include one-step estimation \citep{pfanzagl1985contributions, bickel1993efficient}, estimating equations and double machine learning \citep{robins1995analysis, robinsCausal, vanderlaanunified, DoubleML}, and targeted minimum loss-based estimation \citep{laan_rubin_2006, vanderLaanRose2011}.
 For certain sieve estimators, plug-in methods may suffice, though inference still requires related asymptotic analysis \citep{shen1997methods, spnpsieve, sieveOneStepPlugin, SieveQiu, discussionMLEMark, undersmoothedHAL}.
 These frameworks typically involve two stages: (i) estimating nuisance functions using flexible machine learning tools, such as regularized empirical risk minimization, and (ii) a debiasing step to enable valid inference.
 The latter often requires manual derivation of the efficient influence function for the target parameter, along with additional nuisance estimation tailored to that parameter \citep{bickel1993efficient}.
 This derivation is often complex and parameter-specific, requiring specialized expertise and case-by-case analysis.

-Recent work has sought to automate debiased estimation and inference in semiparametric statistics and causal inference.
-These methods aim to simplify the construction of debiased machine learning estimators for novel parameters, avoiding complex derivations rooted in differential geometry and functional analysis.
-One approach involves numerical differentiation to approximate the efficient influence function for pathwise differentiable functionals \citep{frangakis2015deductive, luedtke2015discussion, carone2019toward, ichimura2022influence, jordan2022empirical}.
-However, such methods require careful tuning and are computationally intensive, as they involve perturbing the data distribution and numerically differentiating the parameter for each observation, limiting practical use.
-More recently, \citet{luedtke2024simplifying} proposed a general automatic debiasing algorithm based on automatic differentiation \citep{rall1981automatic}.
-This approach applies to parameters expressible as compositions of primitive functions with known Hilbert-valued pathwise derivatives, such as regression functions and densities \citep{luedtke2024one}.
+A growing body of work has sought to automate debiased estimation and inference in semiparametric statistics and causal inference.
+These methods aim to simplify the construction of debiased machine learning estimators for novel parameters, thereby avoiding complex derivations based on differential geometry and functional analysis.
+One line of work uses numerical differentiation to approximate the efficient influence function for pathwise differentiable functionals \citep{frangakis2015deductive, luedtke2015discussion, carone2019toward, ichimura2022influence, jordan2022empirical}.
+However, these methods require careful tuning and can be computationally demanding, since they involve perturbing the data distribution and numerically differentiating the parameter for each observation, which may limit their practical applicability.
+More recently, \citet{luedtke2024simplifying} proposed a framework based on automatic differentiation of pathwise differentiable functionals \citep{rall1981automatic}.
+This framework applies to parameters that can be expressed as compositions of primitive functions with known (precomputed) Hilbert-valued pathwise derivatives, such as regression functions and densities \citep{luedtke2024one}.